What’s the best memory card for your DJI drone?

 Here are some of the best deals on memory cards right now:

 UHS Speed Class 1 (U1) or Speed Class 10

-Good for shooting 1080P video and single photos
+Good for shooting 1080P video (at less than 120 FPS) and single photos

 You can find more deals on U1 Micro SD cards here on Amazon.

 Good for shooting 4K video and photo modes that take multiple photos back-to-back

 You can find more deals on U3 Micro SD cards here on Amazon.